-- The broadcasting industry offers a higher percentage of salaried posts.
-However, large employers, such as the BBC often take on freelancers to cover peak periods of work.
+- The broadcasting industry typically offers a higher percentage of salaried posts.
+However, large employers, such as the BBC, often take on freelancers to cover peak periods of work.

-- Work to improve the diversity of the industry's workforce is carried out by the Creative Diversity Network.
+- Steps to improve the diversity of the industry's workforce are being made by the Creative Diversity Network.

-A degree is not essential to become a sound technician.
-Instead it is important to show a good understanding of the physics of sound, technical aptitude (including an awareness of current sound technology and equipment), good aural skills, excellent communication skills and acute attention to detail.
+While you don't need a degree to become a sound technician, it's important to show a good understanding of the physics of sound, technical aptitude (including an awareness of current sound technology and equipment), good aural skills, excellent communication skills and attention to detail.

-A good general education will be useful.
-GCSEs or A-levels in maths and physics and qualifications in electronics will be particularly beneficial.
+A good general education is useful.
+GCSEs or A-levels in maths and physics, and qualifications in electronics are particularly beneficial.